 However, it's removal, while tragic, is understandable (while being officially removed in Classic 6th, it did get a power upgrade, and still uses the old pre-M10 combat rules).
 After all, some simplicity to rules is understandable, especially in the uncertainty of the mid-90's.

-This however, set up a terrible precident, one that would only come into full fruition in the most recent of times.
+This however, set up a terrible precedent, one that would only come into full fruition in the most recent of times.
 It meant essentially, there was no sacred cows.
 Sure the removal of mechanics in the game, only happened fairly recently, but remember Bury?
 Yeah, this would leave to that efficent keyword being phased out entirely.
 Numerous other mechanics have been removed, not just from the coreset, but from future sets all together.
-These include Landwalk, Fear (and it's bastard younger sibling Intimidate), Regeneration, Protection, and shroud.
+These include landwalk, Fear (and it's bastard younger sibling Intimidate), Regeneration, Protection, and Shroud.
 Some of these were removed due to 'drawbacks being bad', others due to complexity.
-However, designers who feel shuffling is the equivalent of 'load times' landwalk being unfair (but unconditional unblockability is fine), and protection to be to risky, might not be people worth taking design advice from.
+However, designers who feel shuffling is the equivalent of 'load times', landwalk being unfair (but unconditional unblockability is fine), and protection to be to risky, might not be people worth taking design advice from.

 |"When I see this card, I see Banding at it's core, it's heart, it's soul.
 A mechanic that was broken from the start."--Evilcleavage, gatherer comments 5/19/2010|

-Maybe banding being removed wasn't a sin in on itself, so much as it was the harbringing of sin of 'over-simplification' that has been creeping it's way into the game, since Classic 6th edition.
+Maybe banding being removed wasn't a sin in on itself, so much as it was the harbinger of the sin of 'over-simplification' that has been creeping it's way into the game, since Classic 6th edition.
 Which is most definitely a sin, but we will get to more of that in later entries.

 "Landwalk has many of the same issues as intimidate…but even more severe.
 What do you do against a landwalk creature if you're playing the appropriate land?
 Not play your basic lands?
 Magic games are best when there is some interaction, and landwalk was not clearing the bar."--Mark Rosewater